-What are Strawberries?
+What Are Strawberries?

 Planting

-Strawberry plants with thrive and produce when they get at least 6hrs of sun and are planted in a silty loam or sandy loam soil with a PH between 5.5 and 6.5.They absolutely need good drainage and an even soil temperature in order to produce fruit.
-They appreciate a mulch of some kind such as straw, pine needles, hem-fir mulch, and it is a good idea to apply a good organic berry fertilizer in the spring.
-Strawberries can be grown from seed or small plants in the spring and are a relatively hardy and vigorous perennial often producing runners (small plantlets).
-These runners can be removed to encourage more fruiting.
-You can replant them or even share with friends and family.
+Strawberry plants thrive when they receive at least 6 hours of sunlight and are planted in silty or sandy loam with a pH between 5.5 and 6.5.
+They absolutely need good drainage and even soil temperatures to produce fruit.
+Mulch with straw, pine needles, or hem-fir mulch, and use a quality organic berry fertilizer in spring.
+Strawberries can be grown from seed or starter plants in spring.
+They are hardy and vigorous perennials that often produce runners, which can be removed to increase fruit production.
+You can replant the runners or share them with friends!

 Pollination